pytask-dev/pytask/docs/source/how_to_guides/hashing_inputs_of_tasks.md

 $ conda install deepdiff
 ```

 Then, create the hash function and pass it to the node.
+Make sure it returns either an
+integer or a string.

 `````{tab-set}